AJ404bit/Book-Picker_V2.0/README.md

 ## 🚀 Features
 * **Smart Search:** Search for any book, select the correct edition from a dropdown menu, and visually confirm the cover art.
 * **Status Tracking:** Easily categorize your books as *To Read*, *Reading*, or *Finished* via the library grid dropdowns.
 * **"Pick Random" Engine:** Can't decide what to read?
-The app filters your library for "To Read" books and randomly selects one for you, complete with a cozy pop-up.
+The app filters your library for "To Read" books and randomly selects one for you, complete with a cosy pop-up.
 * **Error-Proof Removal:** Delete books safely using a populated dropdown menu—no exact typing required.
 * **Local JSON Storage:** Your library is securely saved locally to a `books.json` file in your Documents folder using Gson, ensuring it is fast, offline, and completely private.